Who Are We?Who Are We?

 Accurate Diagnosis and Nationwide Collaborative Research

-Effective childhood cancer treatment relies on accurate diagnosis through imaging, genetic, and pathological testing, as well as nation wide collaborative research.
-JCCG promotes collaboration among medical professionals across Japan, sharing information, conducting group studies, and centralizing diagnostic assessments to ensure the best possible childhood cancer treatment.
+Effective childhood cancer treatment relies on an accurate diagnosis through imaging, genetic, and pathological testing.
+Nationwide collaborative research is also key.
+The JCCG promotes collaborations among medical professionals across Japan by sharing information, conducting group studies, and centralizing diagnostic assessments to ensure the best possible childhood cancer treatment for optimal patient outcomes.

 Message

-JCCG was started in December 2014 as a non-profit organization by combining JPLSG (Japan Pediatric Leukemia and Lymphoma Study Group) and the Joint Organization for Clinical Trials on Pediatric Solid Tumors into one.
-It is the only organization in Japan that includes all university hospitals, children's hospitals, and general hospitals in Japan specializing in pediatric cancer treatment and research.
-It brings together specialists in all areas related to pediatric cancer, including pediatrics, pediatric surgery, neurosurgery, orthopedics, radiology, pathology, biostatistics specialists, and basic researchers.
+The JCCG was established in December 2014 as a nonprofit organization.
+JCCG was originally formed by merging the Japan Pediatric Leukemia and Lymphoma Study Group (JPLSG) and the Joint Organization for Clinical Trials on Pediatric Solid Tumors.
+It is the only organization in Japan that includes all university hospitals, children's hospitals, and general hospitals specializing in pediatric cancer treatment and research.
+JCCG brings together all specialists involved in pediatric cancer, including pediatrics, pediatric surgery, neurosurgery, orthopedics, radiology, pathology, biostatistics, and basic research.

-JCCG provides a variety of essential facilities to support clinical research for children with cancer.
-These include central diagnosis services for pathology, immunology, molecular biology, and diagnostic imaging.
-The Data Center and the Biobank for patients’ specimen are also the central component of JCCG.
-We have experts in data management, biostatistics, and ethics, in addition to all healthcare professionals with all areas of pediatric oncology expertise.
-Currently, JCCG has 200 participating facilities, and the number of patients who have cooperated in clinical trials over the past 10 years has reached 22,891 for hematologic tumors such as leukemia and 10,772 for solid tumors such as brain tumors.
-During that time, we have been involved in a total of 91 clinical trials, 52 for hematologic tumors and 39 for solid tumors, and the data accumulated at JCCG is not only useful for follow-up of each patient, but can also be used for new research in the future.
-Much of our research is funded competitively, but not enough, and thankfully, the number of donors who give to "improve the treatment of childhood cancer" has increased over the years.
+The JCCG provides various essential facilities to support clinical research on children with cancer.
+These include central diagnostic services for pathology, immunology, molecular biology, and diagnostic imaging.
+The Data Center and the Biobank for patient specimens were also central components of the JCCG.
+We have experts in data management, biostatistics, and ethics.
+In addition, JCCG includes all healthcare professionals with expertise in pediatric oncology.
+Currently, the JCCG has 200 participating facilities, and the number of patients involved in clinical trials over the past 10 years has reached 22,891 for hematologic tumors, such as leukemia, and 10,772 for solid tumors, such as brain tumors.
+During that same period, we have been involved in 91 clinical trials, 52 for hematologic tumors and 39 for solid tumors.
+The cumulative data collected by the JCCG are not only useful for the follow-up of each patient, but can also be used for future research studies.
+Much of our research is funded competitively.
+However, the amount is still not enough.
+Thankfully, the number of donors who give to "improve the treatment of childhood cancer" has increased over the years.

-Recently, several joint clinical trials with JALSG (Japan Adult Leukemia Study Group) are on track.
-The results of the clinical trial for T-cell acute lymphoblastic leukemia in pediatric and AYA patients were very positive, and the results were published in the international scientific journal, THE LANCET Haematology, in May 2023.
-We are also actively planning and carrying out more and more international collaborative clinical trials such as Leukemia with Down syndrome, liver tumors, and germ cell tumors.
+Currently, we are conducting several clinical trials jointly with the Japan Adult Leukemia Study Group, and these are on track.
+The results of the clinical trial for T-cell acute lymphoblastic leukemia in pediatric, adolescent, and young adult patients were positive, and the results have been published in the Lancet Hematology, an internationally acclaimed high-impact scientific journal, in May 2023.
+We are also actively planning and conducting an increasing number of international collaborative clinical trials on leukemia in patients with Down syndrome, infant acute lymphoblastic leukemia, liver tumors, and germ cell tumors.

-The current challenge is that the infrastructure for continuing pediatric clinical trials in Japan is still fragile.
-While public funding is available for the execution of clinical trials, funding for the infrastructure that supports research, such as central diagnostics, data centers, and specimen storage, is inadequate and difficult to manage.
-Therefore, we are seeking to create a mechanism to obtain continuous support from the government, the private sector, and the public, while conducting public relations activities.
+The present infrastructure for continuing pediatric clinical trials in Japan remains fragile.
+While public funding is available for clinical trials, funding for infrastructure that supports research, such as central diagnostics, data centers, and specimen storage, is inadequate and difficult to manage.
+Therefore, we seek to create a mechanism to obtain continuous support from the government, the private sector, and the public through public relations activities.

-On the other hand, there have been some positive changes in the past few years.
-The issue of drug lag in childhood cancer is now attracting more attention.
-Collaboration between industry, academia, and government, led mainly by the National Cancer Center, is gradually progressing.
-In addition, with the growing interest in genome medicine, support for genome research on childhood cancer has been enhanced.
-Now is the time to link these developments with the development of infrastructure.
+Positive changes over the past few years should also be highlighted.
+The issue of drug lag in childhood cancers is attracting increasing attention.
+Collaboration between industry, academia, and the government, led mainly by the National Cancer Center, is gradually progressing.
+A growing interest in genome medicine has led to increased support for genome research on childhood cancer.
+Now is the ideal time to link these developments with infrastructure development.

-After graduation from Hokkaido University School of Medicine, I conducted clinical research based at St. Luke’s International Hospital in Tokyo as a pediatric oncologist and also studied basic research during my study periods in Europe and the U.S. I returned to Hokkaido University in 2019 and am involved in pediatric cancer care in the community.
-What I have learned from these experiences is that in order to improve treatment outcomes for pediatric cancer, it is essential to harmonize basic research, clinical research, the skill and passion of individual medical professionals, the collaboration of multiple professions supporting patients, and the citizens, local governments, and national government supporting these efforts.
-We would like to ask for the participation and further cooperation of nurses, pharmacists, and other comedical staff in the future.
-It is also one of my dreams to see more and more young researchers spread their wings to the world.
+What I have learned from these experiences is that improving treatment outcomes for patients with pediatric cancer, requires team effort.
+It is essential to harmonize basic research, clinical research, harness the skills and passion of medical professionals and other professionals involved in patient support, and engage the citizens, local and national governments to support these efforts.
+We would like to ask for the continual participation and cooperation of doctors, nurses, pharmacists, and other healthcare staff in the future.
+It is also one of my dreams to see an increasing number of young researchers spread their knowledge worldwide.

-We look forward to working together with you in our efforts for pediatric oncology research, and appreciate your support and cooperation for the JCCG.
+We look forward to working with you in pursuing breakthroughs in pediatric oncology research.
+We, the JCCG, sincerely appreciate your ongoing support and cooperation.

 TOP